Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 10 am to 5 pm, All year round

-Spread over an area of 46.62 square kilometers, Mount Harriet National Park houses the 365m high Mount Harriet peak that’s the second highest peak in the Andaman Islands and the highest in Southern Andaman.
-You can get a view of Port Blair, Ross Island, North Bay lighthouse, Havelock from here.
+Spread over an area of 46.62 square kilometers, Mount Harriet National Park houses the 365m high Mount Harriet peak which is the second-highest point in the Andaman Islands.
+It is also the highest peak in Southern Andaman.
+You can get a view of Port Blair, Ross Island, North Bay lighthouse, and Havelock Island from Mount Harriet.
+If you are lucky and the weather is nice, then you can experience a cool breeze ruffling your hair as you gaze at this view.

-The trek begins at the entrance gate and is very easy.
+The trek to Mount Harriet begins at the entrance gate and is very easy.
+The simplicity of the trail makes it one of the most popular destinations in Andaman Islands.
 As you reach the top, you’ll see a government guest house.
-You can either spend the morning either listening to the chirping of the birds or spend a peaceful evening at Mount Harriet.
+You can either spend the morning listening to the chirping of the birds or spend a tranquil evening, soaking in a feeling of inner peace, at Mount Harriet.
+Nature lovers vouch for the beauty of this trail.

 Distance: 1 km